Hardy (singer): 2024–2025: Quit!! and Hixtape: Vol 3: Difftape

 On January 12, 2024, Hardy released his new single, "Quit!!" as his first single from his upcoming third studio album.
 "Quit!!" tells the true story about someone who put a note that said "Quit!!" in a tip jar at one of Hardy's early shows.
 That same day, Hardy announced that he would be embarking on the QUIT!!
 Tour.
 This tour had fifteen dates.
 Kip Moore, Travis Denning, Ella Langley and Stephen Wilson Jr. joined him on the road as supporting acts.
 A month later on February 9, Hardy released "Rockstar" as his second single from his upcoming third studio album.

 In March 2024, Hardy announced his third collaborative mixtape, titled Hixtape: Vol. 3: Difftape, featuring him and other artists covering songs by Joe Diffie and honoring the fourth anniversary of his death in 2020.
 Unlike the previous two Hixtape installments, it is not credited solely as a Hardy album.
 Hardy teamed up with Nickelback to film an episode of CMT Crossroads which featured Nickelback's "Savin' Me" and "Animals".
 It also featured Hardy's "Truck Bed" and "Give Heaven Some Hell".
 They also performed a rendition of Hardy's song "Sold Out".
 They finished the episode with a mashup of both artists' songs titled, "Rockstar".

 In April 2024, Hardy announced that in collaboration with Dr. Dre and Snoop Dogg that he had recorded a version of their 1994 song "Gin and Juice".
 He also announced that he had filmed a short film with them for the song.
 This was done to promote Dre and Snoop's Gin & Juice alcoholic beverage.

 On May 17, 2024, Hardy released his third single, "Psycho" and announced that his third studio album, Quit!! would be released on July 12, 2024, via Big Loud Records and Big Loud Rock.
-The album features guest appearances from Hank Williams III, David Allan Coe, Chad Smith, Knox, and Limp Bizkit's Fred Durst.
+The album features guest appearances from Chad Smith, Knox, and Limp Bizkit's Fred Durst.

 In August 2024, Hardy was featured on "Hide My Gun" from Post Malone's country album, F-1 Trillion, which he also co-wrote.